EbrahimNouri/WebSocket/README.md

 To get started with this project:

 1. Clone the repository: `git clone https://github.com/your-username/real-time-file-monitor.git`
-2. Compile the Java source files: `javac FileMonitor.java MyWebSocketServer.java`
+2. Compile the Java source file: `javac MyWebSocketServer.java`
-3. Run the compiled `FileMonitor` class: `java FileMonitor`
+3. Run the compiled `MyWebSocketServer` class: `java MyWebSocketServer`

 ## Configuration

-You can configure the file to be monitored by modifying the `logFilePath` variable in the `FileMonitor.java` file.
+You can configure the file to be monitored by modifying the `logFilePath` variable in the `MyWebSocketServer.java` file.

 ## License